Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ![tittle](images/face_app_cover.jpg)

 # Face_Shape_Classification
 This is an image classification project to identify 5 female face shapes using Convolutional Neural Networks.
-I completed this project as my Capstone for Data Science Immersive course with General Assembly (October 2020).
+I completed this as my Capstone Project for Data Science Immersive course with General Assembly (October 2020).

 # Problem Statement